How did CAFOD begin: your questions answered

 Who started CAFOD and how did CAFOD begin?

 CAFOD was born when Jacquie Stuyt and Elspeth Orchard came together with others from the National Board of Catholic Women, the Catholic Women's League and the Union of Catholic Mothers to organise the first Family Fast Day in 1960.
 Due to the number of collections taking place across the dioceses, two years later, the Bishop’s Conference of England and Wales registered CAFOD as an official charity.

 Sign up to our newsletter to hear more about CAFOD's history and work.

 Looking for help with questions about CAFOD for homework?
 Take a look at our Learning Hub

 What did the first Fast Day raise money for?

-Jacquie and Elspeth were responding to a request from the people of the Caribbean island of Dominica to help raise funds for a mother-and-baby clinic.
+Jacquie and Elspeth were responding to an appeal from the people of the Caribbean island of Dominica where children were starving to help raise funds for a mother-and-baby clinic.

 As well as funding the new clinic, the project also helped people to survive and make a living for themselves, including providing water and teaching people how to plant vegetable gardens.
-This determination to tackle the root causes of poverty and help people fulfil their potential is still at the heart of everything we do.
+This determination reach those most in need and help people fulfil their potential is still at the heart of CAFOD's mission.

 What happened on the first Family Fast Day?

 On Friday 11 March 1960 the group of Catholic women asked everyone in the family to make an act of self-denial.
 They asked children to give up their sweets and for their parents to make just one main meal for the family – the cheapest possible – and give the money they saved to feed people who were hungry.
 This remains at the heart of CAFOD Family Fast Days today.

-Follow us on social media for the latest information on Fast Days
+Follow us on social media to get fundraising ideas and information on Fast Days

 How much did they raise?

-The organisers expected to raise just a few hundred pounds, but the Catholic community responded with amazing generosity, donating more than £6,000 - the equivalent of £96,000 today.
+The organisers expected to raise just a few hundred pounds, but the Catholic community responded to the appeal with amazing generosity, donating more than £6,000 - the equivalent of £96,000 today.

 Was the first Fast Day just about giving money?